Discover more from The Cottage

 What would Christianity be like if Mary Magdalene hadn't been hidden from view?

 July 22 is the Feast Day of Mary Magdalene, beloved of Jesus, and the “Apostle to the Apostles.”
-Earlier this week, I posted an audio of a sermon I delivered at the Wild Goose Festival on “All the Marys.”
+Earlier this week, I posted an audio of a sermon (click to listen!) that I delivered at the Wild Goose Festival on “All the Marys.”
 Within just a few hours after posting it here at The Cottage, it was downloaded nearly 10,000 times.
-Many listeners asked for a written text — here it is!
+Many listeners asked for a written transcript of the sermon — here it is!

 ALL THE MARYS